-All district schools have established Catholic Community of Caring programs based on the values of faith, caring, respect, responsibility, trust and family.
+All Calgary Catholic school have established Catholic Community of Caring programs based on the values of faith, caring, respect, responsibility, trust and family.

 Calgary and Area Regional Collaborative Service Delivery (RCSD) takes an integrated, family-centered approach to meeting the needs of children and youth.
 Professionals from the fields of healthcare, human services and education will work closely with you and your child to ensure that the best services are provided for your child’s needs.

 Calgary and Area RCSD is part of the provincial RCSD initiative.
 The ministries of Health, Human Services and Education work together to provide supports and services across the system.
 RCSD is a regional partnership between all school authorities, Alberta Health Services, Ministry of Human Services and other stakeholders.

 Within the Calgary Catholic, the RCSD services include rehabilitation services – speech-language pathology, occupational therapy and physical therapy, as well as emotional-behavioral supports – family-school liaison, C.O.P.E.
 (Community Outreach of Pediatrics and Psychiatry in Education) and mental health services.

 The district’s Instructional Services department has integrated RCSD services into the existing structures already provided for meeting the health-related learning needs of students with diverse learning needs.
 A student’s school is the gateway to all services and the first step in the process.
 The school, through a referral process and sometimes working with district and RCSD personnel, will determine a student’s needs and eligibility for these supports.
 For specific inquiries, please contact the school.
 For general inquiries, please contact CCSD Diverse Learning Supervisor at 403-500-2474.